ibm-cloud-docs/solution-tutorials/vpc-transit2.hidden.md

 Place each team into their own account.
 Organize with [IBM Cloud enterprise](/docs/account?topic=account-what-is-enterprise)

 In this tutorial you created a hub VPC and a set of spoke VPCs.
-You identified the required Availability Zones for the architecture and created a set of subnets in the VPCs.
-You created a transit VPC firewall-router in each zone for centralized monitoring.
-Test instances were used to verify connectivity and identify potential problems.
-Routing table routes were used to identify the traffic paths required.
+You routed all cross VPC traffic through transit VPC firewall-router.
+DNS services were created for each VPC and forwarding rules created between them for workoads and REDIS.

 ## Remove resources
 {: #vpc-transit2-remove-resources}